 Now that we’ve covered the full-spectrum of DI options, you may have noticed that prices can range anywhere from $40 to over $1000.

 The question is, how much should you spend on YOURS?

-According to their 5:1 Rule, they say that for every 5 dollars you spent on your instrument, you should invest 1 dollar on your direct box…
+According to their 5:1 Rule, for every $5 you spent on your instrument, you should invest 1 dollar on your direct box.